mplesser/azcam/docs/docs/index.md

 * IPython <https://ipython.org>
 * Python programming language <https://www.python.org>

-## Server Operation
+## AzCamServer
-AzCam is often used as a server application to which clients connect via ethernet sockets or the web API.
+An AzCam installation often includes a server application to which clients connect via ethernet sockets or the web API.
 The clients might be a GUI like *azcam-tool* or a python command line interface using AzCam's console code.

 The AzCam command structure provides a fairly uniform interface which can be used from the local command line (CLI), a remote socket connection, or the web interface.
 An example for taking a 2.5 second "flat field" exposure is: